Hourly Rate vs. Flat Rate: How Auto Mechanics Are Paid

 It’s important to check the details of a warranty job and let the technicians know up-front what they’ll receive so that they can make the best financial decision.

 » Looking to streamline your operations?
-Discover how our auto shop management software can help.
+Discover how our automotive repair shop software can help.

 Setting the best pay rates for your techs isn’t a complex task, but it is an important one.
 Most auto repair shops usually have a combination of both systems that benefit the tech and the shop.